jose-lico/Dusk/README.md

 - ECS using entt
 - Editor tool using imgui

-## Goals
+# Goals

 It is always good to have goals that push you forward and give you a glimpse of what the future might hold.

+Dusk's short term goal is to reach the MVP stage of a game engine.
+For me, this means to be able to create and manipulate scenes and the objects that live in it, create assets such as materials, and finally having the concept of a runtime and being able to export a game build which can be distribuited.
+This MVP will not even have scripting meaning the exported build will most likely just be a static scene.

+Here are some of the tasks towards this goal, and beyond.

 - Better editor tool
-- Support for multiple graphics APIs
 - Concept of a Runtime
 - Ability to export games
+- Profiling
+- Multithreaded
+- PBR workflow
+- Support for multiple graphics APIs
 - Mono Scripting
 - Physics
 - Audio
-- Profiling
-- Multithreaded
-- PBR workflow
-- Concept of Projects

 And many many more.

+# Getting Dusk

 ## Building Dusk

 *Dusk used to compile on both MSVC for Windows and GCC for Linux.
-However, at he moment, the GCC setup is broken and the project does not compile sucessfully.
+However, at the moment, the GCC setup is broken and the project does not compile sucessfully.
 This will hopefully be fixed in the future.*

 To build Dusk from source, first clone the repository and all of its submodules.